plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ## How do I implement an input port?

 You probably have already noticed that there are two types of arrows in the picture above.
-The open arrow indicates a "uses" relationship and the closed one indicates a "implements" or "extends" relationship.
+The open arrow indicates a "uses" relationship and the closed one indicates an "implements" or "extends" relationship.
 Interestingly the two closed arrows are both pointing to a port ...

-Obviously, an input port has to be an interface or an (abstract) class to be implemented by the interactor with at least one API called by the controller to pass the request model and trigger the processing.
+Obviously, an input port has to be an interface or an (abstract) class to be implemented by the interactor with at least one API called by the controller to pass the request model and to trigger the processing.

 So far, I have not used any interfaces on the interactors.
 I have just called APIs on the interactors directly.
 Do I really need an interface - another abstraction?

-I would see two benefits in introducing interfaces (maybe later on):
+I could see two benefits in introducing interfaces:

 1. Testing.
 If I would want to test the controller without the interactor I would need an abstraction to replace the actual implementation with a stub or a mock